amd-jnovotny/hipBLASLt/docs/reference/ext-reference.rst

         int      activationType; //!< The activation type.
 Only works if mode is set to activation related epilogues.
     } __attribute__((packed));

-hipBLASLt adds two functions for the ``UserArguments``-related API.
+hipBLASLt adds two functions to the ``UserArguments``-related API.
 The first API is a helper function that helps you initialize the ``UserArguments`` structure from the saved problems inside the grouped GEMM object.
 The second API is an overload function with an additional ``UserArguments`` device pointer input.